IndexFziQ/MSMARCO-MRC-Analysis/README.md

 A list of analysis on the MS-MARCO leaderboard regarding the machine reading comprehension task.

-Contributed by Yuqiang Xie and Xing Luxi, *National Engineering Laboratory for Information Security Technologies, Institute of Information Engineering, Chinese Academy of Sciences, Beijing, China*.
+Contributed by Yuqiang Xie and Xing Luxi, National Engineering Laboratory for Information Security Technologies, Institute of Information Engineering, Chinese Academy of Sciences, Beijing, China.

 ## Introduction